yidas/yii2-nav-locator/README.md

 *Example:*

-For `site/index` as current controller:
+For `site/index` as the current controller action route:

 ```php
 use yidas\NavLocator as Locator;